Mauricio Sotelo: Sean Scully

 As the composer thinks, one of the most interesting series made by the painter is the Wall of light cycle, officially launched in 1998, with Wall of light Pink, yet whose leading beginning can be located fourteen years earlier with Wall of light 4.84 (1984).
-The cycle runs until today so this is a main Project in Scully's career.
+The cycle continues today and remains an ongoing project in Scully's career.

 Sotelo has created his own cycle of compositions devoted, at least in his conceptual aim, to Scully's work.
 Between 2003 and 2007, he wrote Chalan – Wall of light earth (2003), Wall of light red – für Beat Furrer (2003–2004), Sonetos del amor oscuro.
 Cripta Sonora para Luigi Nono (2005) –with Scully's paintings projected in the background as we shall see–, Wall of light sky (2005–2006), Wall of light black – for Sean Scully (2005–2006) and Night (2007).
-What should be underlined is that we do not talk about a mere translation of art into music but a deep and complex contact between the artistic and musical disciplines.
+This is not simply a translation of art into music, but a connection between the artistic and musical disciplines.
 It's possible to check this from the own Sotelo's words: